Sexual Assault Information

 These policies are adopted specifically to address the offenses defined herein.

-All other forms of sex discrimination, including sexual harassment, are also strictly prohibited and are subject to the procedures described in TBR Guideline P-080, Discrimination and 28.
+All other forms of sex discrimination, including sexual harassment, are also strictly prohibited.

-Harassment – Complaint and Investigation Procedure as adopted and implemented by MTSU Policy I:01:22, Discrimination and Harassment Based on Protected Categories Other Than Sex– Complaint and Investigation Procedure.
+Harassment – Complaint and Investigation Procedure as adopted and implemented by MTSU Policy 26, Discrimination and Harassment Based on Protected Categories Other Than Sex– Complaint and Investigation Procedure.

 More information is available in the MTSU Annual Security Report.